catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

   +--------------------------------------+-------+

-Now lets see what versions of mysql we can use.
+Now lets see what versions of MySQL we can use.
 We can do this a couple of ways, either by looking at the full description of the datastore type or by explicitly querying the version of a particular datastore type: